My morning and evening routines and daily chores on The Green Acre Homestead

-I mist the fodder in the evenings since I don’t use the soak and drain system.
+PM: I mist the fodder in the evenings since I don’t use the soak and drain system.
+This is an especially important daily chore because you don’t want you fodder seed drying out.
 I also stir my fermented feed and add water as needed.
 While I’m in the feed/fodder shed I pick up 1.5 cups of scratch grains for the chickens.
 I keep my scratch grains and BOSS (black oil sunflower seeds) in the shed because they also get mixed into the fermented feed and fodder.

-In the evenings, I take away the rabbits’ food bowls.
-This way I’m able to monitor how much each rabbit is eating and adjust accordingly.
-This is especially important with my does that are either pregnant or raising kits.
-Now, if you’re thinking I’m a horrible rabbit mama for not forcing the hay upon them, worry not!
-Every night my rabbits get a healthy helping of dark, leafy greens since they don’t like the hay.
+PM: In the evenings, I take away the rabbits’ food bowls.
+This way I’m able to monitor how much each rabbit is eating and adjust accordingly, with the exception of nursing mamas who get to eat as much as they want.
+Most nights my rabbits get a healthy helping of dark, leafy greens.
 Often times its arugula (their favorite).
-If not arugula, I share my collards with them.
-They love these treats!
+If not arugula, I share my collards with them and they love these treats!
 My nursing mamas will sometimes get BOSS to support healthy milk production.
 If you’re new to raising rabbits, learn about all of your natural herbs and remedies and get to know your rabbits.
-You won’t regret it!
+You won’t regret it.

 ODDS AND ENDS

 Around noon every day after I’ve finished my morning chores and outdoor chores, I go inside for a bite to eat and to do my daily blogging chores.
-Some days I have much more on my plate than others.
+Some days I have much more on my plate than others, so I usually plan this out the day before.
 After my daily morning chores, I do whatever needs to be done around the yard.
-Sometimes this involves a lot of physical outdoor activities and sometimes it’s paying bills, making phone calls, or planning next seasons garden.
+Sometimes this involves a lot of physical outdoor activities and sometimes it’s paying bills, making phone calls, or planning next season’s gardens.